-- The practice offered proactive, personalised care to meet the needs of the older people in its population. - The practice was responsive to the needs of older people, and offered home visits and urgent appointments for those with enhanced needs. - Nationally reported data showed that outcomes for patients were good for conditions commonly found in older people.
-The practice kept up to date registers of patients' health conditions.
-The practice had identified patients who were at risk of unplanned hospital admissions and supported these patients to stay well at home, avoiding unplanned hospital admission.
+- The practice offered proactive, personalised care to meet the needs of the older people in its population. - The practice was responsive to the needs of older people, and offered home visits and urgent appointments for those with enhanced needs. - The practice was working in collaboration with the multidisciplinary team and the consultant geriatrician and developed advanced care plans for patients living in three local nursing homes and one residential home.